obinna240/Scala-akka/FSM.md

 ## Overview
-If we are in a state S and the event E occurs, we should perform the actions A and make a transition to state S'
+If we are in a state S and the event E occurs, we should perform the actions A and make a transition to state S' To construct the FSM, we must describe:
+   - the messages received or produced by the Actor (Typically case objects and case classes).
+   - the states that the actor could be in.
+These states will typically extend a `sealed trait State`
+   - Finally, the internal state data of the actor which is made up of the target actor reference and other messages.
+This basically represents the data held or moved around by the FSM actor.

 ## Basics
    - FSM is a trait